 Snack Time

-Today one of our parents asked me at what age I would introduce a jug, so children can pour by themselves.
-I stopped for a second because I realized that I’ve never thought about it before.
+Today one of our parents asked me at what age I would introduce a jug, so children can pour tea by themselves.
+I stopped for a second because I realized that I’d never thought about it before.
 Now that I think about it, I would introduce a jug based on a child’s readiness and desire rather than a specific age.

 • First, I tell the children and parents that we are going to have bananas that day.

-• Then, I set up an area for the snack, a table or a picnic-style mat.
+• Then, I set up an area for the snack, a table, or a picnic-style mat.

 • I wash all the children’s hands with a wet cloth, going slowly to make sure I gain cooperation and participation from each child.
 Children may choose to not wash their hands and not to eat.
-There have been snack times before where I set up an area for snack and no one came up to wash their hands.
-In this case, I waited a little bit and then said, “Hmm looks like nobody is hungry.”
+There have been snack times before where I set up an area for snacks and no one came up to wash their hands.
+In this case, I waited a little bit and then said, “Hmm, looks like nobody is hungry.”
 Pause.
 “I will put the bananas away.”

 • After we wash our hands, I offer bibs.
 At first, I just offer one bib; after some time I will let the children choose from two colors.
 Children enjoy the opportunity to pick a color.